wwnorton/style/guides-website/docs/javascript-style.md

 }
 ```

+### Booleans, Strings and Numbers

-### Use shortcuts for booleans, but explicit comparisons for strings and numbers.
+Use shortcuts for booleans, but explicit comparisons for strings and numbers.

 ```js